 - Clean up your trash, or even the trash left by other people

 - Lock your car, camper or trailer and watch out

 - Pay attention to your neighbours and any people around you

 - With fires, act carefully

-- Don’t sleep more than one night in one spot
+- Don’t sleep for more than one night in one spot

-More sources you can find on Facebook Wild Campings Tips, so don’t wait and start exploring freedom (wilderness) the same way as a Slovakian couple who have chosen Ford Bronco instead of a hotel and were driving across Siberia in 2016.
+More information you can be found on Facebook, on Wild Campings Tips.
+Don’t wait – start exploring your freedom (in the wilderness) in the same way a Slovakian couple chose a Ford Bronco instead of a hotel and have driven across Siberia in 2016.